HortWeek, the coolest name in the industry, releases the last 2 parts of their peat-free garden podcast extravaganza

 • More high-tech, expensive irrigation systems solve a lot of problems of using peat free at scale.

 • Eliot Barden at Majestic Trees points out that trials typically take years.
-Some plant species will be easy to grow without peat, but we mustn’t focus on the easy wins, rather the plants that struggle.
+Some species will be easy to grow without peat, but we mustn’t focus on the easy wins, rather the plants that struggle.

 • Small, local nurseries, especially run by seasoned folk over 60, don’t need these problems and will just close down.